patel-vansh/svelte-safe-html-core/README.md

 ```
 ---

-Since Svelte is a peer dependency, make sure it’s installed in your project:
+Since Svelte is added as a peer dependency, make sure it’s installed in your project:
 ```bash
 npm install svelte
 ```